-Hoya Red Intensifier RA54 (sometimes called Hoya Red Enhancer or, for the most recent version, Starscape) is a photography filter, that is designed for shooting landscapes in colorful, reddish Autumn (as its name says – it enhances red color).
+Hoya Red Intensifier RA54 (sometimes called Hoya Red Enhancer or, for the most recent version, Starscape) is a photography filter designed for shooting landscapes in colorful, reddish Autumn (as its name says - it enhances red color).
 Yet, by the way, the filter is often used as a budget light pollution filter for astrophotography.
-Does this filter really work for astro-imaging?
-Check out my mini-review of this filter and sample comparison images.
+Does this filter work well for astro-imaging?
+Check out my review of this filter and sample comparison images.

 Hoya Red Intensifier Specification

 |Front Filter Threads||Yes|